 How to Make Curry Roasted Cauliflower

-In a small mixing bowl combine the olive oil, garlic, curry powder, cayenne red pepper, crushed red pepper and salt and pepper and whisk together.
+Step 2: Mix Cauliflower with Spices: In a small mixing bowl toss the olive oil, garlic, curry powder, cayenne red pepper, crushed red pepper and salt and pepper and whisk together.

 Pour the olive oil mixture over the cauliflower and use tongs to stir until all of the cauliflower is coated.